LeelaChessZero/lc0/CONTRIBUTING.md

   repository.
 Don't forget to run `git submodule update --init` to fetch them.
 * Use `CERR` for logging (goes to stderr and log), or `LOGFILE` (goes to log file only).
 * Writing tests is encouraged.
+We use `gtest`/`gmock` for unit tests.
+Tests are located in the same directory as the code they test, in a file with the same name but ending with `_test.cc`.

 ## Style Guidelines